!– Twitter Card data –> <!– Open Graph data –> <!– Schema.org markup for Google+ –>

 The newspapers of 26 August 1978 were full of sensation: »The first German in space – a citizen of the GDR«.
 A wave of organised jubilation began that smothered any real enthusiasm for Sigmund Jähn's space flight.
 After seven days in space, things really took off.
 Sigmund Jähn (1937-2019) was awarded the medal »Hero of the GDR« and had his name passed around the country.
 Only after 1990 did it become known that the hard landing had not been planned that way.
 In any case, he honestly earned the title of hero on that impact, along with the damage to his spine.

-The free special exhibition with texts in German and English will be on display in the museum's foyer from 28 April to 31 October 2022.
+The free special exhibition with texts in German and English has been extended due to the continuing and high level of interest and can be seen in the museum's foyer until 31 January 2023.